plizeee/AutoJIT/README.md

 ## Open `Placeholder.xcodeproj`
-- If it prompts you to trust the project, click `Trust`
 - This is just a placeholder project so that we can attach the debugger to the app.
-You can create your own empty project, if want to.
+You can create your own empty project instead if want to.
 Just make sure it's an iOS project (labelled "App" in Xcode when creating a new project)
+- If it prompts you to trust the project, click `Trust`
 - At the top of of the sidebar, select the tab icon that appears as a little spray can.

 ## Download iOS SDK: